The Guide to Becoming an Effective People Leader

 Prior to the pandemic, there was a steady shift towards remote work.
 In Owl Lab’s 2019 State of Remote Work report, it was found that 42% of employees with a remote work option plan to work remotely.
 Flash forward to a study conducted in 2020 by Robert Half Canada, which found that 85% of Canadian workers want the option to keep working from home post-COVID.
 These two studies, conducted a year apart, indicate that a preference towards remote work already existed and the pandemic confirmed it for many on a massive scale.

 Some organizations have embraced the preference towards remote work by becoming 100% remote, whereas others have taken a blended approach that allows employees to be in the office only part of the time.
-Either way, employees and teams are more dispersed than ever, which has put added pressure on leaders to maintain team culture, norms, and expectations without sitting in the same physical location.
+Either way, employees and teams are more dispersed than ever, which has put added pressure on leaders to manage a remote team and maintain team culture, norms, and expectations without sitting in the same physical location.

 As a people manager, it may be hard to adjust to a world where you cannot walk a few steps and informally touch base with a direct report.
 Of course, this is not the only challenge of remote work.
 In Buffer’s 2020 State of Remote Work report, the biggest challenges cited by remote workers were collaboration, communication, loneliness, and not being able to unplug.